jackocnr/intl-tel-input/README.md

 **utilsScript**
 Type: `String` Default: `""` Example: `"lib/libphonenumber/build/utils.js"`
-Enable formatting/validation/example numbers (for placeholders) by specifying the URL to the included utils.js script (~200KB), which is fetched only when the page has finished loading (on window.load) to prevent blocking.
-See [Utilities Script](#utilities-script) for more information. _Note that if you're lazy loading the plugin script (after the window.load event) this will not work and you will need to use the loadUtils method instead._
+Enable formatting/validation etc. by specifying the path to the included utils.js script, which is fetched only when the page has finished loading (on window.load) to prevent blocking.
+See [Utilities Script](#utilities-script) for more information. _Note that if you're lazy loading the plugin script itself (intlTelInput.js) this will not work and you will need to use the `loadUtils` method instead._

 ## Public Methods